Skip to content

 The TTL should always be at least 2-3x the interval to tolerate brief network interruptions.

-2. Any tasks assigned to the expired agent are flagged with stale_since timestamp
+2. Any tasks assigned to the expired agent are flagged as stale

 4. A system note is added to each affected task